raduicaiulian/eBookReADER/README.md

 Optional tasks:

-  -display mp3 playesr status;
+  - display mp3 playesr status;
-  -add suport for both EN and RO languages(curently only RO is suported);
+  - add suport for both EN and RO languages(curently only RO is suported);
-  -give user posibilyty to skip to a specific point into audio file;
+  - give user posibilyty to skip to a specific point into audio file;